-The Zhdanovskoye field contains four reservoirs within the Lower Permian horizon and is comprised of two separate structural closures developed on a southwest-northeast trending elongated structure 12.5 km in length and one to two km in width.
+The Zhdanovskoye field contains five pools within the Lower Permian horizon and is comprised of two separate structural closures developed on a southwest-northeast trending elongated structure 12.5 km in length and one to two km in width.
 The principal reservoir in this field was originally identified in two wells, both of which flow tested gas upon their completion in the 1970s.
-The Issuer drilled an additional three wells in the area in 2008 and 2009 which successfully established the reservoir as hydrocarbon bearing and flow tested gas at rates up to 80 km3/d (2.25MMscfd).
+The Issuer drilled an additional three wells in the area in 2008 and 2009 which successfully established the reservoir as hydrocarbon bearing and flow tested gas at rates up to $80 \text{ km}^3/\text{d}$ (2.25MMscfd).
 In total, five wells have been completed in respect of this reservoir as potential Lower Permian gas production wells and have been suspended pending future tie-ins into the Western Plant.
 A further two Lower Permian reservoirs were identified.
-The East Lower Permian reservoir identified by well 30 is classified as a single well gas post and was placed in trial production in 2007 and 2008 pursuant to the Issuer's commitments under the Bortovoy Licence, producing an average rate of approximately 15 km3/d (105 bpd) of oil and 55 km3/d (1.5MMscfd) of gas which was flared.
-The West Lower Permian reservoir contains one well, which was successfully re-entered and completed by the Issuer in 2009, flow testing gas of up to 25 km3/d (0.7MMscfd) and is assigned as a gas bearing area of 4.65 km2 under closure.
+The East Lower Permian reservoir identified by well 30 is classified as a single well gas post and was placed in trial production in 2007 and 2008 pursuant to the Issuer's commitments under the Bortovoy Licence, producing an average rate of approximately $15 \text{ km}^3/d$ (105 bpd) of oil and 55 km/d (1.5MMscfd) of gas which was flared.
+The West Lower Permian reservoir contains one well, which was successfully re-entered and completed by the Issuer in 2009, flow testing gas of up to 25 km/d (0.7MMscfd) and is assigned as a gas bearing area of 4.65 km under closure.
+The Issuer believes that the existing Karpenskoye and Zhdanovskoye wells should provide sufficient gas to maintain operations at the Western Plant at full capacity until 2018.
+Thereafter, the Group intends to carry out in-fill drilling at Karpenskoye and other fields to maintain operating levels of the Western Plant at full capacity.